The Senior Handbook, now updated for the 2013-2014 school year, contains information of interest to current seniors at Whitman College.

 Please check the following list of items that need to be completed for you to receive your diploma during Commencement.
 If you have any questions about the status of your college requirements for graduation, please contact Jennifer McNeil in the Registrar's Office (x5910).
 If you have concerns about completing requirements for your major(s), speak with your faculty adviser.

 Is the Anticipated Completion Date listed on the top left of your current Academic Evaluation accurate?
-If not, please notify the Registrar's Office immediately.
+Another way to check is the student listserve.
+Is the listserve correct for you?
+If not, please contact Jennifer McNeil to have your record evaluated and graduation date updated.
 This date is when you are to complete all degree requirements for graduation, and if you are finishing requirements in May, you are then expected to participate in Commencement.